Algorithmic canonical stratifications of simplicial complexes: Introduction

 \item We have a nerve functor $N: \Poset \to \Cat_{\infty}$, which is fully faithful with essential image given by those $\infty$-categories whose mapping spaces are either empty or contractible.
-We will typically suppress the extra symbol $N$ and simply refer to $P$ when regarding a poset $P$ as a category. \item The geometric realization functor $|-|: \Cat_{\infty} \to \sS$ is defined to be the left adjoint of the inclusion $\sS \subset \Cat_{\infty}$ (as opposed to any particular point-set level model).
+We will typically suppress the extra symbol $N$ and simply refer to $P$ when regarding a poset $P$ as a category.\footnote{We will write $N(P)$ in a few places when we wish to emphasize the simplicial set given by the nerve of $P$.} \item The geometric realization functor $|-|: \Cat_{\infty} \to \sS$ is defined to be the left adjoint of the inclusion $\sS \subset \Cat_{\infty}$ (as opposed to any particular point-set level model).
 When we write $|P|$ for $P$ a poset, we mean to regard $P$ as a category and then take its geometric realization, i.e., to consider the composite functor $\Poset \xto{N} \Cat_{\infty} \xto{|-|} \sS$. \item All categorical constructions are always meant in the $\infty$-categorical sense.
 For example, limits and colimits are necessarily homotopy limits and colimits. \item Limit and colimits involving posets are always regarded as being computed in $\Cat_{\infty}$.
 Note that limits of posets are computed the same in $\Poset$ or $\Cat_{\infty}$.
-However, our convention has force when computing colimits; for example, if $p: I \to \Poset$ is the constant functor at the terminal poset, then $\varinjlim (N \circ p) \simeq |I|$ is a space, which is not generally equivalent to a poset. \end{itemize}
+However, our convention has force when computing colimits; for example, if $p: I \to \Poset$ is the constant functor at the terminal poset, then $\varinjlim (N \circ p) \simeq |I|$ is a space, which is not generally equivalent to a poset. \item Following \cite{HA}, we denote the smash product of spectra by $\otimes$ rather than $\wedge$. \end{itemize}